 Welcome to the website of composer Pete M Wyer

-Pete M. Wyer is a leading British composer who is known for his orchestral scores, opera, choral, ballet and jazz works.
+Pete M. Wyer is a British composer who is known for his orchestral scores, opera, choral, ballet and jazz works.
 Pete’s portfolio includes music for the Royal Philharmonic Orchestra, Juilliard Academy, Royal Opera House, English National Ballet and the London Symphony Orchestra, as well as original work for BBC TV and BBC Radio Three.

 His song for the Olympic Torch Ceremony in Coventry, with lyrics by Nick Walker, ‘Out Of The Flame’ was performed to an audience of 20,000 on July 1st 2012.